graywheels/FHSSWorkAustinTrainingApp/README.md

 # FHSS Work Austin Starter App

-This is a starter trianing app using angular.
+This is a starter training app using angular.